-Markus focuses on early-stage companies across healthcare, consumer and enterprise applications.
+Markus focuses on early-stage companies across enterprise, infrastructure & developers and healthcare.
 He is particularly interested in products that evolve established ways of working, bring together communities or disrupt long-standing value chains.

 Regulatory barriers often make it difficult to start and then scale a business in these sectors, as existing structures and incentives often favour the status quo.
 At the same time, this represents a massive opportunity to bring innovation into large markets that have lacked innovation for decades.
 At KRY, it took us many trials, errors and hard-earned learnings working with regulators to build what is now Europe’s largest digital health company.

 I remember getting my first computer at age 11 and saving up money in college to buy the initial iPhone in 2007.
 When Spotify came to Germany in the early 2010s, I scrambled to get onto the waiting list.
 In my earlier career at BCG, we built Fashion for Good – a tech hub for innovation and sustainability in the fashion industry.
 Our work and impact was so fulfilling that I decided to focus my career on tech.

 After a long day, outdoors, by myself.
 I love being close to nature.
 And the alone time lets me reflect on questions or problems I’ve encountered during the day.